fishsciences/artemis_methods/intro/package_desc.md

 ```

 would return the probability of one or more positive technical replicates for a design where the distance from source is 100 units, and the effect of distance on $ln[eDNA]$ is -0.03.
 The argument `n_rep` represents the product of the number of eDNA filters and the number of technical replicates analyzed for each filter, and can be supplied with a vector that corresponds to a proposed range.
-For example, if we planned to take 2-5 filters at each sampling point, and then analyze six technical replicates for each filter, that would correspond to the range of `n_reps = 12:30`.
+For example, if we planned to take 2-5 filters at each sampling point, and then analyze six technical replicates for each filter, that would correspond to the range of `n_rep = 12:30`.
 In this way, we can use the `est_p_detect()` function to examine the change in probability of detection for different levels and combinations of covariates, including number of filters and technical replicates.